tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

 one bit each and then unions are sets of 1 bits.
 It's really fast, too!
 Bitwise `&` and `|` are one hardware instruction each and can quickly compute the information we need.
 Amazing, right?

+> Not only is this slower with an enum approach but it is also more difficult
+> to get right.
+Say you have an `enum { Object, String, Int, SpecificInt(i32) }`.
+> There are a lot of corner cases for union, intersection, and subtraction that
+> you have to think about that you would otherwise get "for free" using a
+> bitset approach.
+>
+> So you lose your language-given pattern matching feature to check what type
+> an instruction is.
+But that's okay!
+We almost never want to know *exactly*
+> what type an instruction is when optimizing, but instead if it's a subtype of
+> the desired type.

 It also wants the types to form a *lattice*, so there has to be a way to represent some element `Top` (could be any value of any type; everything is a